 The index dates back to January 1988 and was rebased at 100 in January 2004.
 Liv-ex has been calculating Mid Prices for selected wines from 2001 onwards.
 Component prices prior to that date are the result of an extensive collection of historical price data from leading fine wine merchants.

-- Any wine produced in the last fifteen vintages can be included in the index – prior to that only wines from strong vintages qualify, with the oldest being 1982.
+- Any wine produced in the last fifteen vintages can be included in the index – prior to that only wines from strong vintages qualify, with the oldest being 1986.
 They must also be physically available in the UK market, so recent vintages that are only trading on an En Primeur basis are ineligible.
-Vintages are added each July in the year they become physical.

 - The index is calculated using the Liv-ex Mid Price for each component wine.
 The Mid Price is the most robust measure for pricing wines available in the market and is calculated by finding the mid point between the current highest bid price and lowest offer price on the Liv-ex trading platform.
 If there has been a transaction on Liv-ex within the last 30-days and the transaction price sits within the bid-offer spread, then it is used as the Mid Price.
 Each price is then verified by our valuation committee to ensure that the number is robust after taking into account all data at our disposal.
 Download the Liv-ex Mid Price logic .